-To facilitate the user-centered design process, I created two user personas, representing my two target users: Carla, the manager, and Carles, the employee.
+To facilitate the user-centered design process, I created two user personas, representing my two target users: Carla, the manager, and Núria, the employee.

 How does "Manager" work?

 Carla is the manager of the team.
-She wants to see the profile of Jan, one of her employees and visualize his last comments.
-She wants to request a “one to one” with him to chat about his progress in the last weeks.
+She wants to check the survey she has created for her employees.
+She also wants to see the profile of Núria, one of her employees and request a “one to one” with her to talk about her progress in the last weeks.

-These videos show the final prototype of “Manager” in its two versions: the Manager and the employee’s dashboard.
-Getting to this point required many testing and iterations.
+This video shows the final prototype of “Manager” in one of its versions: the Manager’s dashboard.
+Getting to this point required many tests and iterations.
 In this process, I faced several challenges, some of them can be seen next: